 - if patients are more likely to take their medicines

 - if indicators of health are improving over time

-Practice pharmacists will:
+Practice pharmacists have:

-- provide relevant healthcare activities to patients.
+- provided relevant healthcare activities to patients.

-- provide education and training to staff
+- provided education and training to staff

 To find out more about the IPAC project, please contact Alice or Fran at IPAC@naccho.org.au